 Higher Salary Range

 A salary increase to an established rate of pay (step) within the salary range of the new classification is appropriate.
-The agency must conduct an internal assessment prior to offering a greater amount.
-Agencies must retain documentation and determination of the established rate of pay.
+The agency must conduct an internal assessment..
+If the assessment results in a salary rate equal to or below the employee’s base rate of pay, retain the employee’s current salary rate.
+If retaining the employee’s current salary rate places them off-step in the new salary range, on the employee’s BSD, the employee’s salary rate shall be increased to the next higher salary step and then move up an additional step, not to exceed the top step of the range.
+If the assessment results in a rate higher than the employee’s base rate of pay, the agency shall use the outcome of the assessment.

 A salary increase may be made retroactively in a situation where an individual performed the duties of the higher classification prior to final approval of a reclassification.
 An appointing authority may approve "work-out-of-class" pay prior to final approval if the process is delayed due to a pending action related to permanent funding for the reclassification.
-Refer to State HR Policy, 20.005.11, Differentials for calculation of “work-out-of-class”.
+Refer to State HR Policy, 20.005.11, Differentials for calculation of “work-out-of-class pending reclassification”.

 When a position’s change in duties warrants upward reclassification, but duties are removed and the reclassification is denied, the employee shall be paid for the period of time the duties of the higher classification were performed.

-The current salary eligibility date (SED) is generally retained.
-However, if the employee’s SED is no longer available because the employee was at the maximum rate in the previous classification, the last SED in the previous classification is used.
+The current benefit service date(BSD) is generally retained.
+However, if the employee’s BSD is no longer available because the employee was at the maximum rate in the previous classification, the last BSD in the previous classification is used.

 Lower Salary Range

-The employee’s salary rate from the previous higher classification is normally retained when the position is reclassified to a lower classification.

-If the employee’s current salary rate is within the salary range of the new (lower) salary range, place the employee's new salary rate at a corresponding step in the new (lower) classification.
-If retaining the employee’s current salary rate places them off-step in the new salary range, the employee’s salary rate shall be increased at least one full step to a step in the new salary range on the next SED.
-The one step increase given on the employee’s SED shall not exceed the top step of the new salary range.
+The agency must conduct an internal assessment to determine the appropriate salary upon reclassification.

 If the employee’s current salary rate is above the maximum rate of the lower classification, the employee’s current salary rate is normally retained.
 If the employee’s rate of pay is retained, the employer will red circle the rate of pay until the maximum rate of the lower classification equals or exceeds the employee's retained salary rate.
 At that time, the appointing authority may adjust the employee’s salary rate as appropriate.
 An employee whose pay is red circled is not eligible for cost-of-living increases.

+If the employee’s current salary rate is within the salary range of the lower classification and the assessment results in a salary rate equal to or below the employee’s base rate of pay, retain the employee’s current salary rate.
+If retaining the employee’s current salary rate places them off-step in the new salary range, on the employee’s BSD, the employee’s salary rate shall be increased to the next higher salary step and then move up an additional step, not to exceed the top step of the range.
+If the assessment results in a rate higher than the employee’s base rate of pay, the agency shall use the outcome of the assessment.

-The current SED is generally retained.
-However, if the employee’s SED is no longer available because the employee was at the maximum rate in the previous classification, the last SED in the previous classification is used.
+The current BSD is generally retained.
+However, if the employee’s BSD is no longer available because the employee was at the maximum rate in the previous classification, the last BSD in the previous classification is used.

 Equal Salary Range

-Retain the employee’s current salary rate.
+The agency must complete an internal assessment to determine the appropriate rate of pay.